 ‘A Poison Tree’ was individually published in the London University Magazine, in the year 1830.
 Although the original title of the poem was Christian Forbearance, the name was later changed to give a better idea of what the poem was all about.
 The poem has four sets of rhyming couplets.
 Each stanza remains continued to the next, and gives the poem a hurried, almost furtive tone that matches the secretive deeds carried out in the darkness of the poem’s content.

 ‘A Poison Tree by William Blake has four different stanzas.
-It starts as a first-person poem, where the poet is expressing his anger and hatred towards his enemy.
+It starts as a first-person poem, where the poet is expressing his anger and hatred toward his enemy.
 The poem then takes a turn and ‘I’ is replaced with the word ‘It’, a pronoun to depict the feelings of the enemy.

 The poet has used a metaphoric style.
 For instance, apple depicts his vengeance; tree depicts his loss of patience, underneath which he kills his enemy, etc. Besides, Blake also makes use of end rhyme to really drive the message home.
 As in the first, second, third, and fourth lines of the poem’s first para, you can see ‘friend’ and ‘end’, both at the end of their respective lines, rhyme, and likewise does ‘foe’ and ‘grow’.

 I told my wrath, my wrath did end.

 I told it not, my wrath did grow.

 The poet is not only expressing his anger towards his friend as well as his foe in this stanza, but he has also depicted the difference between two types of anger.
 He states that when you are angry with a friend, you convince your heart to forgive him.
 Even though you are hurt and you know that he did injustice to you, you try your best to forget the past and end the feeling of vengeance in your heart.